Help! My chili peppers have burned my tongue! or Help! My chili peppers have burned my skin! How do you stop the chili pepper burn?

 Baking Soda or Corn Starch Paste

 Starches can help draw out the oil from your burning skin so you can wash it away and possibly neutralize it.
+Use 1 tablespoon of baking soda or corn starch mixed with 1 tablespoon water to form a paste.
+Rub this into your skin and scrub to remove the oils causing the hot pepper burn.

 Hopefully this helps you find some relief with your burning skin.